ayushGHub/CSE332_SampleCode/README.md

-# CSE332_SampleCOde
+# CSE332_SampleCode ( Hand-on-Session )
-Sample D3 Code for Undergraduate Course 332 (Intro to Visualization).
-This will be explained in class with hand-on-session.
+Sample D3 Code for Undergraduate Course CSE-332 (Intro to Visualization).
+Will be explained during lecture.